Articulation Agreements and Institutional Agreements

 UNF has entered

-into collaborative blanket academic agreements with the following state colleges in the Northeast
+into collaborative blanket academic agreements with the aforementioned state colleges in the Northeast

-Florida catchment basin to broaden and detail AA partnerships beneath the jurisdiction
+Florida catchment basin to broaden and detail AA degree partnerships under the jurisdiction

 of the Statewide 2+2 Agreement.
-Furthermore, UNF encourages and welcomes such agreements
+UNF encourages and welcomes such agreements

 with all interested state colleges as an ongoing commitment to facilitating